anonsubmission2024/cryptoproofs/README.md

 proverif kem_sphinx.passive.pv
 ```

-Which should generate lots of output and at the end print a summary of the results
+Which should generate output and at the end print a summary of the results
 like this:

 ```